-To provide a county snapshot for uninsured among the population under age 65, the latest County Health Rankings (using 2017 data; see Figure 46) reported that adults under age 65 in the ECDHD district were insured more than the state average (12%), with the exception of Colfax County were uninsured adults were almost 2 times the state rate.
-Uninsured children in ECDHD district (7%) was higher than the state rate (5%), noting that Colfax County had the highest rate (9%) of uninsured children of all counties within the ECDHD district.
+To provide a county snapshot for uninsured among the population under age 65, the latest County Health Rankings (using 2017 data; see Figure 58) reported that adults under age 65 in the ECDHD district were insured more than the state average (12%), with the exception of Colfax County where uninsured adults were almost 2 times the state rate.
+The rate of uninsured children in ECDHD district (7%) was higher than the state rate (5%), noting that Colfax County had the highest rate (9%) of uninsured children of all counties within the ECDHD district.

-Figure 46.
+Figure 60.
 Uninsured Rates-ECDHD District